geops/website/content/blog/erweiterungen-fur-postgresql-als-opensource/index.en.md

 ---
-title: Erweiterungen für PostgreSQL als OpenSource
+title: Extensions for PostgreSQL as OpenSource
-summary: In dem auf GoogleCode gehosteten Projekt geops-postgresql-utils stellt geOps Werkzeuge und Funktionen für den freien Datenbankserver PostgreSQL zur Verfügung.
+summary: In the geops-postgresql-utils project hosted on GoogleCode, geOps provides tools and functions for the free database server PostgreSQL.
 created: 2009-08-14
-slug: erweiterungen-fur-postgresql-als-opensource
+slug: extensions-for-postgresql-as-opensource
 tags:
   - developers
   - postgis